pavithrap24/use-query-params/README.md

-# USE-QUERY-PARAMS
+# USE-PARAMS-QUERY

-React hook to get the all query params from the url or to get he value of a particular key.
+React hook to get the all query params from the url or to get the value of a particular key.

 ## Installation: